friendica/red/doc/To-Do-Code.md

 * Fully implement "things".

+* Create mobile clients for the top platforms - which involves extending the API so that we can do stuff far beyond the current crop of Twitter/Statusnet clients.
+Ditto for mobile themes.
+We can probably use something like the Friendica Android app as a base to start from.

 * Activity Stream generation for liking things, liking channels and other combinations.

 * Implement owned and exchangeable "things".